 Generally, enter on line 6 the amount from Form 1099-R, box 3.
-However, if you elect to include NUA in your taxable income, use the NUA Worksheet below to figure the amount to enter.
-If you are taking a death benefit exclusion (for a participant who died before August 21, 1996), use the Death Benefit Worksheet below to figure the amount to enter on line 6.
+However, if you elect to include NUA in your taxable income, use the NUA Worksheet on page 3 to figure the amount to enter.
+If you are taking a death benefit exclusion (for a participant who died before August 21, 1996), use the Death Benefit Worksheet on page 3 to figure the amount to enter on line 6.
 The remaining allowable death benefit exclusion should be entered on line 9 if you choose the 10-year tax option.
-See the instructions for line 9.